- 1 Evolution of Gris-Gris in Voodoo

 Gurunfindas are talismans made by the Santeria’s black witches, mayomberos, to ward off evil from themselves and direct it toward others.

-To make a gurunfindas the mayombero first hallows out a guiro.
+To make a gurunfindas the mayombero first hollows out a guiro.
 It is a hard, inedible plant found in the tropics.
-Then fills it with the heads and hearts of a turtle and various specious species of parrots, the tonguer and eyes of a rooster, and seven live ants.
+Then fills it with the heads and hearts of a turtle and various species of parrots, the tongue and eyes of a rooster, and seven live ants.

 Next the mayombero adds seven teeth, the jawbone and some hair of a cadaver, along with the cadaver’s name written on a piece of paper, and seven coins to pay the dead spirit for his services.